-Embracing your body as it is today, getting rid of stuff that probably won’t fit again, and purchasing some new clothes that make you feel good is where you should spend your time and energy – not staring at the jeans you could barely squeeze into in your 20’s that you’re still hoping might fit again someday.
+Wear clothing that you feel good in now rather than staring at the jeans you could barely squeeze into in your 20’s that you’re still hoping might fit again someday.

 You feel guilty for spending the money on clothes you will never wear.

 Another common reason we keep clothes you never wear?